5 Google Browser Tips

-Google Chrome - or its Open Source counterpart Chromium - is a relatively new web browser developed by Google.
+Google Chrome - and the browser's Open Source base Chromium - are relatively new web browser developed by Google.

 It usually does not take long however before a popular feature gets implemented in other web browsers as well.